What Makes a Solar Company “Top” in Singapore?

 Is solar worth it in Singapore?

 Yes.
-Most landed homes achieve payback in 3 to 5 years with 20+ years of pure savings.
-A well-designed system can offset 60% to 100% of consumption.
-Read our financial analysis.
+With electricity prices above 30 cents per kWh and Singapore receiving 4 to 5 peak sun hours daily, most landed homes achieve payback in 3 to 5 years with 20+ years of pure savings afterwards.
+A well-designed system can offset 60% to 100% of your electricity consumption.
+Read our detailed financial analysis of solar in Singapore 2026.

-The cheapest minimise upfront cost by using lower-quality equipment, skipping optimisers, offering minimal warranties, and no after-sales service.
-Over 25 years, the cheapest option typically costs more.
+The cheapest solar companies minimise upfront cost by using lower-quality equipment, skipping optimisers, offering minimal warranties (1 to 2 years), and providing no after-sales service.
+The top solar companies invest in premium equipment, include comprehensive long-term coverage, and back their systems with guarantees.
+Over 25 years, the “cheapest” option typically costs more due to reduced energy production, repair costs, and missing coverage.

-Should I choose based on Google Reviews alone?
+Should I choose a solar company based on Google Reviews alone?

-Google Reviews are important but not sufficient alone.
-Look for reviews from customers with systems installed 2+ years ago, and check for patterns in complaints.
+Google Reviews are an important data point but not sufficient alone.
+Many reviews focus on the installation experience (a few days) rather than long-term system performance and after-sales service (25 years).
+Look for reviews from customers with systems installed 2+ years ago, and check for patterns in complaints about after-sales service.

 How long do solar panels last in Singapore?